 Keep the following considerations in mind when you’re choosing a softphone app for your business:

-• Weigh the softphone’s features and costs.
+Weigh the softphone’s features and costs.
 When you’re choosing the best softphone app for your business, it’s crucial to balance the features you need with the fees you can afford.
-Potential features include voicemail, call forwarding and transfer, interactive voice response (IVR), redial, hold, auto answer and call ignore.
+Potential features (all are nice to have, but not all are necessary) include voicemail, call forwarding and transfer, interactive voice response (IVR), redial, hold, auto answer and call ignore.
 Evaluate potential providers’ features and costs to ensure the best bang for your buck.
 Some providers offer free plans that may work for you.

-• Investigate integrations.
+Investigate integrations.
 Find out what other solutions the softphone app integrates with.
 For example, your operations may require an integration with one of the best customer relationship management (CRM) solutions, an email program like Outlook, or a software protocol such as Lightweight Directory Access Protocol.
+Alternatively, your operation may be small enough at the moment that you’re using so few software platforms that integrations are beneficial but not firmly necessary.

-• Learn about the provider’s security measures.
+Learn about the provider’s security measures.
 Find out what kind of security measures your provider offers.
-Softphone apps are susceptible to hacking and malware because they are internet-based, so it’s vital to protect against data breaches
+Softphone apps are susceptible to hacking and malware because they are internet-based, so it’s vital to protect against data breaches.
+In fact, small businesses are well-known to lack the extent of cybersecurity measures they need.

-• RingCentral: RingCentral includes a softphone app with its RingCentral for Desktop software.
-Read our review of RingCentral to learn how this solution integrates seamlessly with contact management programs and easily transfers calls between devices.
+RingEX: RingEX includes a softphone app with its desktop software.
+Read our review of RingEX to learn how this solution integrates seamlessly with contact management programs if necessary for your small business (it might not be) and easily transfers calls between devices.

-• Vonage: Vonage provides essential phone features and paid extras that allow businesses to customize a business phone solution.
-Read our review of Vonage to learn how it integrates with tools such as Google Workspace, HubSpot and Microsoft 365.
+Vonage: Vonage provides essential phone features and paid extras that allow businesses to customize a business phone solution.
+Read our review of Vonage to learn how it integrates with tools such as Google Workspace and Microsoft 365.

-• NextivaONE: NextivaONE is a robust communication tool with many customization options.
+NextivaONE: NextivaONE is a robust communication tool with many customization options.
 Our review of NextivaONE explains how the platform delivers HIPAA-compliant voice, fax and video services for enhanced security.
+Note that HIPAA compliance is only relevant if your small business offers healthcare products or services.

 Pros and cons of softphone apps